-Finding online writing jobs has never been easier.
-Small and large companies alike are always on the lookout on freelance workplaces, LinkedIn and other recruitment sites for the best wordsmiths to produce content for their sales pages, websites and blog posts.
-And writers in practically any niche can find opportunities to make a living from their expertise.
+It has never been easier to find online writing jobs.
+Small and large companies alike are always on the lookout on freelance workplaces, LinkedIn and other recruitment sites for the best wordsmiths and consultants to produce content for their sales pages, websites and blog posts.

 If you’re looking to tap into this market, it might be confusing to know where to start.
 Should you work through a freelance workplace or go with LinkedIn?
 What about Facebook groups?
 Subreddits.
 The open internet market can make finding good, high-quality clients kind of messy.

-To help you navigate this market, we’ve created a list of the seven best sites to find online writing jobs.
-We created this based on the number of projects available, ease of payment and the quality of clients you’ll find there.
-We will also provide you with an advantage of using each site, so that you may find an extra reason to pick your favorite.
+To help you navigate this market, we’ve created a list of the seven best sites to find online writing and editing jobs.
+It’s based on the number of projects available, ease of payment, and the quality of clients.
+We also share the main advantages of using each site to help you pick your favorite.

-Upwork has existed since 2015.
-It was created through the merging and rebranding of two online freelance workplaces: Elance and oDesk.
+Upwork has been around since 2015.
+It comes from the merging and rebranding of two online freelance workplaces: Elance and oDesk.

 Millions of job opportunities are posted each year on Upwork, with clients ranging from small entrepreneurs to enterprise-level corporations.
-Companies such as Microsoft, P&G, Black&Decker and a great number of other Fortune 500 companies are active on Upwork.
+Companies such as Microsoft, P&G, Black&Decker and many other Fortune 500 companies are active on Upwork.
 Taking on a project of this magnitude can catapult a freelance writer’s career and income to new levels.

-It should come as no surprise that the competition on Upwork can be fierce.
+But with over 57 million Americans working as freelancers according to Upwork’s 2019 annual report, competition can be fierce.
 On top of that, service fees are fairly high (20 percent up to $500, 10 percent up to $10,000, and five percent on anything over that).
-There are also issues with freelancers getting their profile approved.
-Some may experience issues starting out on this particular platform.
+There are also issues with freelancers getting their profiles approved.

-Founded in 2010 by two Israeli entrepreneurs, Fiverr allows freelancers to sell their services as “gigs”, giving clients, or buyers, the chance to acquire these services.
-Services can range between $5 to $995 USD.
+Founded in 2010 by two Israeli entrepreneurs, Fiverr allows freelancers to sell their services as “gigs”, ranging in price from $5 to $995.

-Freelance contractors set up each gig as a job post, and they can offer several different gigs per account.
-More interestingly, gigs have added packages which buyers can purchase, allowing you to sell your services by tiers and offer upgrades and extras to generate more revenue.
-This also allows you to provide more bonuses to your clients, such as additional copy, more blog content or simply added content to your existing work.
+You can also add packages to your gigs to generate more revenue by selling your services by tiers and offering upgrades.
+It also means you can provide more bonuses to your clients, such as additional copy, more blog content, or simply added content to your existing work.

-Fiverr has a good reputation for responding well to controversies and has made overall improvements to freelance work conditions.
-It provides an excellent experience for both buyers and sellers.
-Overall, Fiverr is a great place to snag your first online writing job.
+Fiverr has a good reputation for responding well to controversies.
+It has also made overall improvements to freelancer work conditions.
+And with an excellent user experience for both buyers and sellers, Fiverr is a great place to snag your first online writing job.

-Biggest Advantage of Using Fiverr: Unlike Upwork, which mostly focuses on the clients paying for the services, Fiverr is freelancer-centric.
-Many of the best sellers here are featured as “Top Picks”, “Editor’s Picks” and “Similar to Services You’ve Viewed” on the main site.
-Thanks to this, the hardest-working sellers have a good chance at becoming well-known and highly respected.
+Biggest Advantage of Using Fiverr: It favors the hardest-working sellers.
+Unlike Upwork, which mostly focuses on the clients paying for the services, Fiverr is freelancer-centric.
+Bestsellers are featured as “Top Picks”, “Editor’s Picks” and “Similar to Services You’ve Viewed” on the main site.

-Boasting the “most global” presence of all the freelance giants (with 41 million users in 247 countries), Freelancer.com does well to service both clients and freelancers with lower fees and easy setup.
-This also means that competition here is fierce and you will most likely have trouble finding jobs at the beginning.
-But if you can stick it out, once you do build up a portfolio there will be plenty of opportunities.
+It has the “most global” presence of all the freelance giants (with over 45 million users in 247 countries) and offers both clients and freelancers lower fees and easy setup.
+This also means that competition here is fierce and it’s difficult to get started.
+But if you stick it out, there are plenty of opportunities.

 Biggest Advantage of Using Freelancer: It’s cheaper than Upwork and you don’t need to go through the hoops of the profile approval system.

-For Spanish-speaking freelance writers who have struggled with finding jobs on the other freelance workplaces, Workana is the best option for copywriting, content writing or blogging.
-Workana was established in Buenos Aires, Argentina and has since opened offices in Brazil, Colombia, Mexico and Southeast Asia.
+For Spanish-speaking freelance writers who have struggled to find online jobs on other freelance sites, Workana is the best option for copywriting, content writing, or blogging.
+Workana was established in Buenos Aires, Argentina, and has since opened offices in Brazil, Colombia, Mexico, and Southeast Asia.

 Biggest Advantage of Using Workana: Let’s face it – being bilingual is great on any freelance marketplace.
 But if you want to specialize in your native Portuguese or Spanish, then you’re going to need a site like Workana.

 Founded in London, UK in 2007, PeoplePerHour (PPH) is a site based on the European market of clients and freelancers.
 It offers similar options to Upwork.
-In fact, many consider PPH to be the European-centric version of Upwork because its profile features and hiring system are similar to how the American freelance workplace operates.
+In fact, many consider PPH to be the European-centric version of Upwork because its profile features and hiring system are similar.
 The main difference is that payments on PPH are charged in pounds sterling (£) and euros (€).

 A unique feature of PeoplePerHour is the Referral Reward system.
-This allows freelancers to earn up to US$175 monthly by referring up to five new freelancers to the site, as long as these freelancers are active and making money.
+You can earn up to US$175 monthly by referring up to five new freelancers to the site, as long as they are active and making money.

 Be wary, many freelancers warn of extremely high fees on this site.
-This can ruin the experience for those looking to make some quick cash.
+This can dash the hopes of anyone looking to make some quick cash.

-Biggest Advantage of Using PPH: An awesome opportunity for freelance writers looking to make money in Europe or generate savings in a stronger currency.
-PPH’s referral system can be a game changer to some.
+Biggest Advantage of Using PPH: Good for freelance writers looking to make money in Europe or generate savings in pounds and euros.
+PPH’s referral system can be a game-changer to some.

 Outside of freelance markets, websites like Patreon allow you to monetize your writing skills and offer tailored services to a subscribing audience.

-Patreon is a massive crowdfunding membership platform for those looking to create targeted content.
-The content can range from music, art, podcasts, writing or even mature content.
-Since it was established in 2013, Patreon has provided an opportunity for creates to make money by growing a following.
+Patreon is a massive crowdfunding membership platform that was established in 2013 for those looking to create targeted content.
+The content ranges from music and art to podcasts, writing, or even mature content.

 Writers are well-paid on this site for simply blogging and fulfilling requests from their patrons.
 A Patreon account can also be useful to YouTubers looking to monetize their work without depending on ads.
 Here’s a list of the top creators making impressive monthly incomes on Patreon!

-Biggest Advantage of Using Patreon: Establishing yourself as a content creator on Patreon can be more liberating than working through freelance markets.
-You control what you create and how often you post.
-You are your own boss.
+Biggest Advantage of Using Patreon: You control what you create and how often you post.
 However, you will have to listen to your audience and create something worth subscribing to.

 7. Facebook Groups

-Many people have no idea that Facebook isn’t just where you go to get distracted from work… it’s also where you can go to find more work!
+Many people have no idea that Facebook isn’t just where you go to get distracted from work… it’s also where you find more work!

 Facebook groups have existed for ages, but recently, companies have been using them to look for genuine talent that can solve their business-related problems.
 Or even to simply expand their reach and acquire new clients.

-In this sense, writers looking for online jobs should start by checking out Facebook groups related to their niche.
-Whether you’re interested in copywriting, blogging, email marketing or social media, you will be surprised to know how many “work from home” themed groups there are out there!
+Whether you’re interested in copywriting, blogging, email marketing, or offering consulting services, you will be surprised at how many “work from home” themed groups there are out there!

 Biggest Advantage of Using Facebook Groups: At some point in the day, you’re inevitably going to log onto Facebook.
 Therefore, it won’t even feel like a chore when you decide to start searching for work on the platform!